hitesh-anand/BigBasket-Search-AI-Using-Astra-DB/README.md

 * It is worth noticing that the first 6 lines of the code file have to be filled appropriately with the API Keys and corresponding Authentication tokens from OpenAI and Astra DB.
 These keys and tokens can be generated only after creating accounts on the respective websites.
 * Also, OpenAI free account only allows a limited number of requests and hence, must be utilized judiciously.
 This limit can be extended by making payments in case it is required by the user.
 * [Here](https://youtu.be/yfHHvmaMkcA?si=gr4Xylviuow2vCID), is a nice Youtube tutorial that I referred to while creating accounts on OpenAI, Astra DB and then subsequently generating the keys.
 Users can refer to the same in case they are stuck.

+## Sample Query

+Now, moving to the fun part.
+The following example shows a sample execution of the provided code:

+Question: `What household items are available?`

+Response: `Home products are available, including pet water bottles made of high-quality plastic which is 100% food grade and BPA free.
+They come in a variety of attractive colours and are microwave safe (without lid), refrigerator safe, dishwasher safe and can also be used for re-heating food.
+They also have airtight lids and can be stacked in the kitchen for a look-good factor.`